• Skip to primary navigation

 The ingredients needed to make a pork roast.

-• Olive oil spray: I love olive oil and use it frequently.
-If you prefer an oil with a higher smoke point, you can use avocado oil instead.
+• Olive oil spray: I love the flavor of olive oil and use it frequently.
+If you prefer an oil with a higher smoke point, use avocado oil.

-• Spices: Garlic powder, paprika, dried sage, and dried thyme.
-I prefer garlic powder to minced fresh garlic in this recipe.
-It more evenly coats the meat.
+• To season: Kosher salt, black pepper, garlic powder, paprika, dried sage, and dried thyme.
+I prefer garlic powder to minced fresh garlic - it more evenly coats the meat.

-• Boneless pork shoulder: I usually pick a 3-pound roast.
-I prefer a boneless roast because it's easier to slice and serve.
+• Boneless pork shoulder: I typically use a 3-pound boneless pork shoulder butt roast from Whole Foods Market.
+I prefer a boneless roast because it's easier to slice and serve, but you can use this recipe with a bone-in roast.

 Season the pork with the spices.